ml-archive/blog/source/_posts/2016-08-26-Continuous-Integration-on-iOS-with-HockeyApp-and-Testflight-Deployment.md

 ![GitLab](https://d32wt9uxwfssua.cloudfront.net/tech-blog/uploads/gitlab.png)

-We wanted to choose something that would be easy to understand even for our interns or junior developers and since we recently updated our installation of GitLab to the latest version, we've been intrigued to try **GitLab's Pipelines** which are specifically meant for continuos integration.
+We wanted to choose something that would be easy to understand even for our interns or junior developers and since we recently updated our installation of GitLab to the latest version, we've been intrigued to try **GitLab's Pipelines** which are specifically meant for continuous integration.

 Rewriting of some of the scripts from Jenkins was needed, but worth the result.
 We've achieved an extremely easy project setup (just adding one file to the repo) and it's easy to understand for everyone.
 For more complex projects we allow overriding the build scripts per project, again by just putting them in the repo.